Mulaudzi-Pfunzo/PROG6221_PART1_POE/README.md.txt

 ---

-## Topics You Can Ask About
+## Topics You Can Ask About.

-- Passwords
+- Passwords.
 - Phishing
 - Safe browsing
 - 2FA (Two-Factor Authentication)